Skip to main content

 OccupationAccountant

-QualificationBSC BUSINESS AND ADMINISTRATION
+QualificationBSC BUSINESS AND ADMINISTRATIONWhat do these qualifications mean?

 Bola Ahmed Tinubu is a Nigerian politician from Lagos.
 They have contested 1 election (1 win) across 1 party, receiving 8.8M total votes.
 Most recent: 2023 Presidential Elections as All Progressives Congress (APC) candidate.
 All Progressives Congress (APC) nominee for the 2027 Presidential Elections.